 The last way I go about accepting God’s love is in quietness and stillness.
 Quietness may look different for different people.

 I find that having set aside time early in the morning to focus on scripture before I open my laptop is helpful.
 It allows me to start off my day by thinking about God’s love and my identity in Him.
+I may start a gratitude list to begin my daily reflection.
 Other days, I will go on a walk around the block and listen to nature instead of music.
 In the whisper of the wind and the beauty of the fauna around me, I feel God’s love.

 How do I receive God’s love?